AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 In principle you can use the same principles to compare work between chains that have different root tokens.
 However, there is a major new caveat with this method: the DEX and price-finding methods now become *part* of the consensus methods of those chains.
 This caveat makes the different-tokens context much harder to reason about, and introduces questions like *What is the effect of front running?* and *Could an attacker exploit market conditions to perform a doublespend when they wouldn't normally be able to?*

 In the context of *Ultra Terminum* and *Amaroo*, these aren't questions that are important to answer.
-If PoW reflection is ever used to secure multiple chains with heterogenous tokens, it's likely that these questions will need answering, or that alternate methods be devised.
+If Proof of Reflection is ever used to secure multiple chains with heterogenous tokens, it's likely that these questions will need answering, or that alternate methods be devised.

 ### Reflection with PoS chains / otherwise unsafe consensus algs (like PoA)